aminaiqbal1/questionansring-chatbot/README.md

-# questionansring-chatbot
+# Question_Answring-Chatbot
 Welcome to the Question Answering chatbot and Well-being App!
-This app helps you with problem sloveing,
+This app helps you with problem-solving,